jureslak/goljuf/README.md

 ## Usage

 Just run the Python script and specily a list of folders.
+Some test folders are provided.
 All files directly within each of those folders will be compared.
 The output will be printed to the standard output.

 _Really_ basic usage:
 ```bash